Notice: This page requires JavaScript to function properly.

 copy

-What do the results above signify?
-The first True indicates that 1 is equal to 1 (which is self-evident); the second False suggests that the strings "abc" and "aBc" differ due to the case sensitivity of the letter 'b'.
-The final False implies that 87*731 isn't greater than or equal to 98*712.
+What do these results mean?
+The first True confirms that 1 is equal to 1, which is self-evident.
+The second False indicates that the strings "abc" and "aBc" are different because string comparisons in Python are case-sensitive—the letter 'b' in "abc" is lowercase, while 'B' in "aBc" is uppercase.
+The final False shows that 87 * 731 is not greater than or equal to 98 * 712.
 In fact, 63597 is less than 69776.

 Now, let's evaluate the following:

-1. Is first_integer variable less than or equal to second_integer?
-(It must return True if the first variable is less than or equal to the second, and False if it is greater than the second)
+1. Is the variable first_integer less than or equal to second_integer?
+(It should return True if first_integer is less than or equal to second_integer, and False if it is greater.)

-3. Does the string length of "Python" equal 6?
+3. Does the length of the string "Python" equal 6?

 Note